 I will work to ensure that all jobs are advertised locally first before they are advertised overseas.
 This was something that I advocated for from the very beginning, and I am glad that the Government has agreed to adopt this policy going forward.
 This includes changing the roles that the Immigration Department/Boards and the NWDA play, possibly by creating an amalgamated entity which deals with the processing of work permit applications and the listing of job vacancies.
 The Ministries of Employment and Home Affairs have already been tasked and are working to find a solution to address this concern

 With your support, I will continue to work tirelessly for our country, creating a better tomorrow for you and for future generations to come.
 This is my passion, my commitment and my duty as your representative.
-Based on my track record of "PROMISES MADE, PROMISES KEPT," you can have confidence knowing that by voting for me on May 24th, 2017, you are voting for LEADERSHIP YOU CAN TRUST!
+Based on my track record of "PROMISES MADE, PROMISES KEPT," you can have confidence knowing that when you voted for me on May 24th, 2017, you voted for LEADERSHIP YOU CAN TRUST!

 I am proud to stand on and promote a platform that will enable the growth and development of our country’s human resources, and one that can meet the demands of the modern, globalised world of the 21st century.
 I have delivered on the promises made in 2013, and I look forward to delivering on your behalf in the next four years to come.